zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 [Try it](https://dotnetfiddle.net/A7eSmW)

-## Can I use the WhereBulkContains with million of items?
+## Can I use the WhereBulkContains method with millions of items?

 Yes, you can use the `WhereBulkContains` method with an unlimited amount of items.